mmakaay/breadbox-6502/README.md

 ```

 A better and eventually easier way is to use an assembler.
-Wasm is an option for this, but it looks like the cc65 suite provides
-more useful features for this: https://cc65.github.io/
+Wasm is what Ben starts out with in his videos, but later on he
+uses the "cc65" suite.
+This suite provides *a lot* of useful
+features, and I have written all assembly code from this
+repository using this.

 ```bash
 git clone https://github.com/cc65/cc65